gpap-gpap/SymbolicAnisotropy/README.md

   \end{bmatrix}
 ```

-- :rocket: Rotation and translation transformations for tilt
+### Rotation and translation transformations for tilt:rocket:

 For example, tilt an orthorhombic tensor by an angle $\psi$ around the x-axis:

   ```Mathematica